Last updated on:

 The best drop weight stringing machine models will have metal clamps.

 If you want to get really posh, there are even stringing machines that have diamond-coated clamps that offer better tension retention during stringing.
+(These are, of course, not necessary in the slightest.)

 Is it Hard to String a Racquet?